tencentyun/intlcloud-documents/product/物联网/物联云IoT Hub/控制台使用手册/产品管理/设备接入准备_intl.md

  - Device note: 1-16 Chinese characters, letters, numbers, hyphens and underscores.
  - Key: A 4-64-bit Base64-encoded string.
  - ISP type: if the product type is NB-IoT, you can select China Telecom NB-IoT, China Mobile NB-IoT or China Unicom NB-IoT.
 Currently, only China Telecom NB-IoT is supported.
- - IMEI: if the product type is NB-IoT, you can enter IMEI.
+ - IMEI: if the product type is NB-IoT, you can enter the IMEI.
 It consists of 15 numbers.
 > 1. The device cannot be renamed.
 Please name it carefully.
 > 2. The device name must be unique under the same product.
 > 3. The key option will appear only when the product is key-authenticated; the custom key must be a Base64-encoded string.
 You can enter a normal string in the input box and click the **Convert to Base64** button to convert it to a Base64-encoded string.